vartanshad/vartanshad.github.io/_posts/2020-11-20-learning_constrained_agents.md

 Both these measures have desirable information-theoretic properties.
 I will not go into this in detail, but see [here](https://en.wikipedia.org/wiki/Entropy_(information_theory)) and [here](https://en.wikipedia.org/wiki/Relative_entropy).
 Besides having some desirable mathematical properties, these measures have interpretations in terms of quantifying flows of information.
 I will outline two different versions of this idea.

-Rational Learning-Constrained Agents: A Multiself Approach
+Rational Learning-Constrained Agents: An Intrapersonal Equilibrium Approach
 ---------------------------

-I propose the following setup.
+I propose the following setup, which is similar in spirit to the model developed in [Bénabou and Tirole (2002)](https://academic.oup.com/qje/article-abstract/117/3/871/1933029).
 There are two selves: the student the night before (**the present student**), and the student the day of the exam (**the future student**).
 The student the night observes all information, including the realization of a variable $Y$ which we call the exam's 'right answers'.
 Call this realization $y$. $Y$ is distributed according to distribution $Q$, which represents the student's prior -- effectively, a representation of the information they have already internalized.
 However, they have a limited ability to retain information.
 Specifically, the present student can only communicate to their future self the outcome of a variable $X$, with a distribution $P$, which has the same support as $Q$.
 The present student chooses the distribution of $P$, subject to the following entropy constraint:

 $$H(P)> \kappa$$